Retirement Program FAQ

 Because our plan is a defined benefit plan, your retirement allowance is determined by a mathematical formula and is not based on the balance in your annuity account at the time of retirement.
 The factors used to determine your retirement allowance are; your age, creditable service, group classification, and an average of your three highest consecutive years* of regular compensation at date of retirement.

-*If your hire date is April 2, 2012 or later, new retirement eligibility and calculation rules may apply.
+*If your hire date is April 2, 2012 or later, your retirement allowance will be based on a five-year salary average.
 Please call the retirement office for more information.

 12. Can I purchase creditable service earned in another Massachusetts public retirement system?